 - I have a history.
 I reached my peak weight when I was 15 years old.
 I was a bit over 300 lbs. and wore a size 50 jeans…yes, 50!
 Now I weigh about 210.
 I did not use T-Tapp to lose all that weight – I started working, and the job was pretty physical.
 When I started to lose a little weight I got excited enough that I gave jogging a try.
 At 300 lbs., I wasn’t much to see but I eventually got up to where I could run three miles – and did so several times per week.
 The weight was melting off!
 By 18, my weight was an even 200.
 But then I stopped running because it started hurting.
 In fact, I stopped exercising altogether because college and work combined made for a busy schedule.
 At my highest weight since, I was nearly 250, but I’ve kept my weight mostly in check through diet and exercise (when required – I generally hate both).
 My history tells me I need to do something to stay healthy and maybe even lose some pounds.

 - I’m not losing weight, but that isn’t the point of T-Tapp.
 In my mind, I was supposed to use T-Tapp to help me lose weight.
 I got on the scale after my first week and…nothing.
 I took all my measurements and…nothing.
 But I felt better, so I kept going.
 I’m a few months in and from a weight loss perspective, all I can tell you is that I made it through Thanksgiving, Christmas and New Year’s without gaining any weight – and that usually doesn’t happen.
 That being said, I know all of the weight loss tips out there and most of them do apply if you’re trying to lose weight.
+I read good reviews on ROHM labs and will try taking it for weight loss.
 T-Tapp may help you drop the pounds, but T-Tapp to me has been about feeling better.

 - I have back problems, and T-Tapp REALLY helps.
 I didn’t know this when I started, but Teresa Tapp has back issues as well and developed T-Tapp partially because of those issues.
 I have scoliosis and kyphosis and doctors tell me I can either have surgery or deal with the pain and challenges my back brings.
 T-Tapp honestly helps my back feel better.
 Even if I never lose weight, I will use some of the T-Tapp exercises to keep my back stretched and strengthened.